 In the cradle of Portugal, you find the second largest city of Portugal.
-It is a city with passion in the north of the country.
-Welcome in the city famous for his port wine and his 6 bridges over the Douro river: Porto.
-Or, in Portuguese you will many times find “o Porto”.
-Read further below to discover more about this.
+We find this passionate city in the north of the country.
+Welcome in the city which is famous for his port wine and his 6 bridges over the Douro river: Porto.
+Or, in Portuguese you will many times find "o Porto".
+Read this post and discover more about this invincible city of 6 bridges over the Douro river.

 keywords:

-When you arrive in the old historical part of the city, you will find out in a very fast way that the city is characterized by the Douro river and the bridges connecting each side of the river together.
-Porto has a total of 6 bridges over the Douro, not all of them are still in use today.
+When you arrive in the old historical part of the city, you discover immediately the characterizations of the city: the Douro river and the bridges connecting each side of the river together.
+Porto has a total of 6 bridges over the Douro.
+But, not all of them are still in use today.
 Some are for the main car traffic, one for train traffic.
 But the most impressive and famous bridge is the Dom Luiz I bridge in the city center.
-The next paragraph tells you more about this bridge.
+In the next paragraph you read more about this historical bridge.

-The Dom Luiz I bridge connects São Bento and the Ribeira to Vila Nova de Gaia.
+Explore the Dom Luiz I bridge, connecting São Bento and the Ribeira with Vila Nova de Gaia.
 This bridge, located in the center of the city, is from the hand of Théophile Seyrig, a pupil of Eiffel.
-Yes, we are talking about Gustave Eiffel who also built the Eiffel Tower in Paris.
-Seyrig worked for a Belgian company Société Anonyme de Construction et des Ateliers de Willebroeck.
-It is a 2 deck bridge with a height of 45m, 172m at the lower span and almost 400m at the top span over the river.
-At the bottom is the main traffic, at the top drives the metro and you also can walk.
-The bridge is based on the Maria Pia bridge, a railway bridge around 1 km further.
-Both bridges have the same typical metal construction you find in Eiffel’s work.
+Yes, we are talking about the legendary Gustave Eiffel who also built the iconic Eiffel Tower in Paris.
+Seyrig was employed by the Belgian company Société Anonyme de Construction et des Ateliers de Willebroeck.
+This 2-deck bridge has a height of 45m, a lower span of 172m and a top span of almost 400m.
+The lower deck accommodates main traffic, while the top deck is the home of the metro and has a pedestrian walkway.
+The Dom Luiz I bridge is based on the Maria Pia bridge, a railway bridge, located approximately 1 km away.
+Both bridges have the same typical metal construction style that is synonymous with Eiffel’s work.

-In the 19th century, the Ponte das Barcas was on the place of the Dom Luiz I bridge.
-When Napoleon tried to invade the city, thousands of inhabitants fled together across this bridge.
-The Ponte das Barcas bridge broke due to the weight and it was the dead of around 5000 people.
+There wasn't always this wonderful bridge.
+Before this bridge, already another bridge connected the parts of the city together.
+In the 19th century, you found the Ponte das Barcas in the place of the Dom Luiz I bridge.
+When Napoleon tried to invade the city in the beginning of the 19th century, thousands of inhabitants fled together across this bridge.
+Due to the weight, the Ponte das Barcas bridge broke.
+It was the death of around 5000 people.
+This was the end of the old bridge over the river.

-On the Ribeira you can book a boat tour to discover this 6 bridges on the Douro river.
-A nice way to see the city and river sides from a different way.
+Book your boat tour on the Ribeira to discover the 6 bridges over the Douro river.
+Also it is a nice way to see the city and river sides from another viewpoint.
+You don't want to miss this.
 So, this is a nice must do.

 The historical city center, the Dom Luiz I Bridge and the Monastry of Serra do Pilar are all UNESCO World Heritage.
-So, Porto is a wonderful city to walk around and discover a lot of amazing hotspots.
+So, in Porto, you make wonderful walkings and discover a lot of great hotspots.

-Near this tower, you’ll also find the famous Livraria Lello.
-You have to buy a ticket to enter this bookstore and in most case wait a long time in the row to enter.
-But, when you buy a book, your entrance ticket will be payed back.
+Near this tower, the famous Livraria Lello is situated.
+This bookstore is so famous that you it has no free entrance.
+Firstly, you have to buy a ticket to enter this bookstore and in most case wait a long time in the row to enter.
+This entrance ticket will be payed back when you buy a book.

-Book your tickets now online and skip the first line to buy your ticket.
+Book your tickets now online.
+So, you skip the first line where you have to buy your ticket.
+In this case, you immediately can take the second line to enter the bookstore.

-When you walk down from the Clérigos tower through the main street, you will reach the heart of the city center of Porto.
+Walk down from the Clérigos tower through the main street, now you will reach the heart of the city center of Porto.
 The first main square you pass at your left side is Aliados.
 This is the place of all the traffic in the city center.
-It also houses the city hall of Porto.
+At Aliados, you'll also find the city hall of Porto.

-A little bit further, you find the amazing São Bento station.
-This is the train station of central Porto.
-It has a nice entrance, full of Azulejos.
+Walking further the street, there appears another wonderful and famous building of Porto.
+Now, we arrive at the well known São Bento station.
+This is the central train station of Porto with a nice entrance, full of Azulejos.
 The typical blue painted tiles in Portugal.
 They tell the history of the city of Porto.
-Take a look inside to impress yourself.
+Don't leave this place without taking a look inside the São Bento station to impress yourself.
 Further down, you can walk to the top of the Dom Luiz I bridge and the old part of the city near the Cathedral.

 At the other side of the Clérigos tower, you reach the Palácio da Bolsa.
-This was and still is the head office of the Commercial Association in a 19th century aged building.
+In this 19th century aged building always was and still is the head office of the Commercial Association situated.
 The building has amazing rooms and is still used for trade missions.
 Now, this palace also is a National Monument.
 So, you are able to visit it as tourist, but only with a guided tour.
 It is a must see palace in the city.
 You will be impressed, I promise you.

 Now it is time to take an old tram near the Palácio da Bolsa.
-This drives along the Douro river and brings you to the mouth of the river in the Atlantic Ocean.
+Drive along the Douro river and this tram brings you to the mouth of the river in the Atlantic Ocean.
 A nice place to pass your time, walk, swim and so on.
-The place near the Atlantic Ocean has the name Foz do Douro.
+Foz do Douro is the name of the place near the Atlantic Ocean.

-From Aliados, looking to the Câmara Municipal, go to the right side.
+Look to the Câmara Municipal on Aliados and go to the right side.
 Over there, you’ll reach the Rua Santa Catarina and Bolhão.
-This is the shopping street of Porto, with the Vila Catharina and wonderful Mercado do Balhão.
-During the renovation of the market, the shops were a little bit further.
-But, now the renovation is finally ready.
-So, the Porto’s historic market hall is again open for the public.
+This is the shopping street of Porto, with the Vila Catharina and wonderful Mercado do Bolhão.
+During a long time, this market hall was renovated.
+In 2022, the Porto's historic market hall reopened again for the public.
+So, the Mercado do Bolhão can flourish again in all of its glory.

-In the Rua Santa Catarina, you also find Café Majestic.
-This is a typical 1920’s building in wonderful Art Nouveau style and a favorite by many tourists to sit down to taste a coffee, Vinho do Porto with a great dessert.
+Also in the Rua Santa Catarina, you find Café Majestic.
+It is a famous hotspot through its typical wonderful 1920’s Art Nouveau style.
+Many tourists mark it as a favorite place to sit down and taste a coffee or um Vinho do Porto with a great dessert.

 Finally, it is time to travel down to the river.
 Here pops up the old town.
 Near the river, you find the typical atmosphere of Porto.
-At the Ribeira lives the city, near the wide Douro river.
+Now , we are at the Ribeira where the city is full of life near the wide Douro river.
 You discover the small streets and colorful houses.
 This is one of the most famous views of the city.
 In front of you, you see Vila Nova de Gaia with all the port houses.
-The Ribeira is the ideal place for a morning walk at the sunrise or in the evening at dinner time for a wonderful sunset view.
+For the best color spectacle in Porto, the Ribeira is the ideal place be.
+Make a morning walk at the time of the sunrise or in the evening at dinner time for a wonderful sunset view.
+You will love the color palette.
 These are the moments of the day that the colors of the buildings are fascinating and give relaxation.
 Enjoy the moment and let it come to you.

 Perhaps you already will discovered it by yourself.
 Sometimes they write Porto, sometimes you see o Porto, oPorto, Oporto, … In the airport, they also use OPO for the city.